 - Provide on-going support to social action and outreach ministries.

 New members are always welcome.
 For current information about our Peace and Justice Ministry events, meeting dates, and resources about Catholic social teaching visit our ministry page HERE.

 Purls & Prayers - A Crocheting & Knitting Ministry

 The purpose of the ministry is to create prayer shawls, blankets, caps or other garments as an outward and visible sign of the mystical reality of prayer that knits our souls together in God and Christ.
 These garments may be given to those in transition in their lives, expectant mothers, children leaving home, the sick, homebound, or elderly to comfortably remind them that they are present to us and bound to us in community.
-Meetings are held every Tuesday at 10am until noon in the Family Life Center.
+Meetings are held every Tuesday at 10am until noon in the Courtyard closest to Park Avenue.
 Please call Deacon Bill Timmes at 407-647-3392.

 For the past 40 years, St. Margaret Mary and All Saints Episcopal Churches have offered the Thanksgiving and Christmas Stores to help our neighbors meet their holiday needs.
 Last year 400 families received enough food for an entire Thanksgiving meal.